Rate survey: Average card rate jumps to 16.93 percent

 |Methodology: The national average credit card APR is comprised of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)|

 |Updated: July 11, 2018|

-- Rate survey: Average card APR climbs to record high of 16.71 percent – May 2, 2018: The average credit card interest rate set a new record this week, climbing to 16.71 percent, according to the CreditCards.com Weekly Credit Card Rate Report ...
+- Rate survey: Average card APR climbs to a record high of 16.83 percent – June 27, 2018: The average credit card interest rate smashed another record this week, climbing to 16.83 percent, according to the CreditCards.com Weekly Credit Card Rate Report ...